 Degenerative Disc Disease Diagnosis

-Degenerative Disc Disease is identified most commonly by the structural changes seen on MRI scan or CT scan of the affected region of the spine.
+Degenerative disc disease is identified most commonly by the structural changes seen on an MRI scan or CT scan of the affected region of the spine.
 These changes include loss of disc height; loss of disc hydration or water content which appears as a “black” disc on T2 weighted MRI sequences; bulging or herniated discs; annular tears; presence of osteophytes or bone spurs; facet degeneration and subluxation; adjacent vertebral endplate changes including sclerosis, irregularity, fractures and edema within the cancellous bone.
 Some or all of these changes may be present but there is no consensus on what definitively constitutes a degenerated disc.
-A diagnosis is determined by ordering a MRI, CT, and discogram.
+A diagnosis is determined by ordering an MRI, CT, and discogram.

 Degenerative Disc Disease Treatment

 Treatment for degenerative disc disease depends on the duration and severity of discogenic pain; less than 2 months duration may respond well to pain medication, therapy and injections.
 Discogenic pain lasting longer than 2 months usually requires surgery to effectively relieve painful symptoms.
 Deuk Laser Disc Repair is the most effective surgery designed to specifically treat cervical herniated discs and lumbar disc herniations or degenerative disc disease.
 Older, more invasive treatments include spinal fusion, laminotomy or disc arthroplasty.
 Read more about this condition.